avantrec/avantrec.github.io/sonoplus/faq.md

 ## Why do you use a Raspberry Pi as the basis for SonoPlus?

-The Pi is ideally suited for the SonoPlus application.
+The Raspberry Pi is ideally suited for the SonoPlus application.
 It's small, silent, reliable, has low power demands, and has regulatory approval in all target geographies.
 And, it has more than enough computing power to deliver AirPlay capability as well as for a range of upcoming new features.

 ## What's next for SonoPlus?

-AirPlay is just the first in a series of Sonos enhancement functions under development for SonoPlus, which is designed to support multiple complementary features as independent software 'slices' that can be enabled and disabled on a per-device basis.
-New features will be delivered automatically as software updates.
+AirPlay and Instant Music Library are just the initial features in a series of Sonos enhancement functions under development for SonoPlus, which is designed to support multiple complementary features that will be delivered automatically as software updates.

 *Any other questions?
-Please get in touch at [avantrec.ltd@gmail.com](avantrec.ltd@gmail.com)*.
+Please get in touch at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a>*.